pippinbarr/cart263-2021/topics/the-webpage/html-basics.md

+# UNDER CONSTRUCTION

 # HTML Basics {

 ---

 ## Summary

 HTML (HyperText Markup Language) is the language we use to express the **structure** and **content** of web pages.
-It uses **tags** to express structural parts of a webpage such as headings, numbered lists, paragraphs, buttons, and so on.
+It uses **tags** to express structural parts of a webpage such as headings, numbered lists, paragraphs, images, buttons, navigation, and so on.

 ---